-There's need for emotional intelligenceif communication will ever become A1.
-To understand your partner, you need to regularly put yourself in their shows and think of what your reaction would be if you were thrown in that same situation.
+There's need for emotional intelligence if communication will ever become A1.
+To understand your partner, you need to regularly put yourself in their shoes and think of how you'd like to be approached or spoken to, if roles were reversed in that situation.

-If you think of how you would love to be approached in that same situation, it could help you know how to initiate conversation in a loving, considerate manner at that time.
+If you think of how you would love to be approached in a similar situation, it could help you know how to initiate conversation in a loving, considerate manner at that time.